RasaHQ/NLU-training-data/banking/nlu.md

  - I want to make a transfer today
  - Make a transfer
  - Transfer money
+ - I would like to make a transfer
+ - I want to transfer money
+ - I want to pay money
+ - I want to pay someone
+ - Can I transfer money?
+ - Transfer money to Alex

 # intent:show_accounts <!--The user would like to check their accounts.-->